-Kahikatea Farm specialises in growing plants which can form useful components of food forest systems, and our range is growing all the time, so do please keep checking the website and facebook page for updates, and subscribe to our newsletter (on left hand sidebar).
-We also run courses and workshops and site visits to show you how to (and how not to!) develop a food forest suitable for your site.
+Kahikatea Farm specialises in growing plants for food forest systems, and we are adding to our range all the time.
+We also run courses, workshops and site visits to show you how to (and how not to!) develop a food forest suitable for your site.
 Read on to find out about our own food forest.

 A food forest, or forest garden, is a way of growing food and other plants for human use (such as medicines, fuel, fibre and dyes) in a way which mimics a natural forest.
 So we follow the principles that are at work in a forest but substitute plant species (and perhaps animals) which are most useful for our needs.
-These plants are layered or 'stacked' from the canopy trees down through the small trees, shrubs, ground cover and roots, and also include vines and fungi.
+These plants are layered or ‘stacked’ from the canopy trees down through the small trees, shrubs, ground cover and roots, and also include vines and fungi.
 Plants for cycling nutrients, deterring pests and attracting beneficial insects are designed into the system.
 Plants are chosen for their multi-functionality wherever possible.
-Although the term food 'forest' is used, 'woodland' might be more appropriate, as to allow for more light through to sun-loving plants, the spacing of trees is much wider than in a natural forest.
-And although the scale sounds grand, it need not be - it is perfectly possible to design a food forest in a small urban garden or even in a series of pots.
-If you don't believe us, come and do one of our courses!
+Although the term food ‘forest’ is used, ‘woodland’ or ‘savannah’ may sometimes be more appropriate, as to allow for more light through to sun-loving plants, the spacing of trees is much wider than in a natural forest.
+And although the scale sounds grand, it need not be – it is perfectly possible to design a food forest in a small urban garden.
+If you don’t believe us, come and do one of our courses!

 A Garden of Eden

 Food forests, just like natural forests, tend to be very aesthetically pleasing, as well as bountiful.
 In his foreword to Martin Crawford’s Creating a Forest Garden book, Rob Hopkins describes his visit to Robert Hart’s forest garden in Shropshire.
 Hart was the pioneer of forest gardening in temperature climates.
 Hopkins says